ri3r/book_swap_marketplace/README.md

-# Book Marketplace App
+# BookSwap Marketplace

 A Flutter application that lets users browse, buy, swap, and give away books within their community.
-Users can post listings with title, author, condition, price, and contact details.
-The app supports infinite scrolling, search, filtering, and persistent dark/light theme preferences.
+Users can create an account, post listings with title, author, condition, price, and contact details, and manage their own listings (edit & delete).
+The app supports infinite scrolling, search, category/type filtering, and persistent dark/light theme preferences.

 ---